-To define the lower limit in MB a balloon can be the command line with can be used or using a global extradata value with
+To define the lower limit in MB a balloon can be the command line with can be used or using a global extradata value with is available.
+Default lower limit is 128 if not specified.

 --balloon-lower-limit <Size in MB>